amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun has_failed(command: Text): Bool
 ```

-Checks if the command has failed
+Checks if the command has failed.

 ## `exit`